Role Descriptions

 Public Relations Officer

-The Public Relations Officer is a non-voting member who coordinates and implements an effective public relations campaign to enhance student and community awareness of the work, initiatives and opportunities of the Board of Directors and lead the A.S.
+The Public Relations Officer is a non-voting member who coordinates and implements an effective public relations campaign to enhance student and community awareness of the Board of Directors' work, initiatives, and opportunities and leads the A.S.
 Government elections.

 Approximate Time Commitment: Between 12-20 hours per week